 Due to increased complaints stemming from changes made by the FAA, the Select Committee on South Bay Arrivals was formed in the spring 2016 at the request of Congresswoman Anna Eshoo (18th Congressional District, Santa Clara County), Congresswoman Jackie Speier (14th Congressional District, San Mateo County) and Congressman Sam Farr (20th Congressional District, Santa Cruz County) and comprised of 4 elected officials from each congressional district to develop regional solutions to address noise from planes landing at SFO.

 The City has worked directly with Congresswoman Eshoo and Supervisor Simitian, who chaired the Select Committee to address aircraft noise concerns.
 Mountain View sought feedback from the public in October and November of 2016 in order to respond to the Select Committee's DRAFT report to the committee on recommendations.
-To learn more, see Mountain View’s Letter to the Select Committee from the City Council.A final Report of the Select Committee on South Bay Arrivals was transmitted to the FAA in November 2016, and a response was expected by March 2017, but still has not been provided.
+To learn more, see Mountain View’s Letter to the Select Committee from the City Council.A final Report of the Select Committee on South Bay Arrivals was transmitted to the FAA in November 2016, and a response was expected in March 2017.
 Congresswoman Eshoo issued the following statement on May 17, 2017.

 Aircraft noise may also be from flights departing from or arriving at San Jose International Airport.
-The City is in contact with the City of San Jose and participated in a regional meeting on the issue.
-Mountain View supports the creation of a regional stakeholders group to address noise from San Jose International Airport.
-Congressman Khanna sent a letter to the FAA requesting changes to address aircraft noise and San Jose is waiting for response before taking and action on the issue.
+The City of Mountain View is participating on the Ad Hoc Committee on South Flow Arrivals to address noise from San Jose International Airport as a result of "south flow" procedures.
+Congressman Khanna sent a letter to the FAA requesting changes to address aircraft noise at SJC.

 The Federal Aviation Administration (FAA) has notified the City that the six-month test of the Bayside Visual Approach into San Carlos Airport ended on January 4, 2017.
 Beginning January 5, 2017, Surf Air resumed flying into the GPS approach into the San Carlos Airport while the FAA completed its operational, community and environmental analysis of the Bayside Visual Approach for effectiveness.
 The FAA's analysis will include an opportunity for public comment.
 In the meantime, additional noise from flights to San Carlos may occur.
 The City has sent a letter to the San Mateo County Board of Supervisors supporting changes to limit the impact of flights into San Carlos Airport.
 To learn more about the San Carlos Airport 14 CFR Part 150 Noise Compatibility Study currently being conducted by San Mateo County, please click here